SosoLaMojo/SosoLaMojo.github.io/pong_soso_doc_tech.md

 ## Paddle
 Two players compete against each other by moving the racket vertically represented by a red or blue line to hit the ball.
+There are limitations at the top and bottom of the screen so that the paddle cannot exit the screen from its ends.
+## Ball
 There are limitations at the top and bottom of the screen so that the ball cannot exit the screen from its ends.
-## Ball

 ## End of the game
 **The goal** is for each player to lose the **11 lives of the opponent**; lives that are lost when one player fails to return the ball to the other.
 A life score is displayed for the current game.